-Best hidden gem restaurant in downtown St. Pete
+Best hidden gem restaurants in downtown St. Pete

 Left Bank Bistro

-Best special occasion restaurant in downtown St. Pete
+Best date night restaurants in downtown St. Pete

 One of mine and Remi’s favorite things to do here is try an appetizer and/or a small salad, and then we split “The Parkshore.”
 Something that I love about this place is that they are always so kind to split the meal for you and bring you each your own plate.